 in the 21st century.

-6357.
+TMIN 6345.
 History of Spirituality.
-Spirituality marks the inner life of the church.
+Spirituality marks the inner life of the Church.
 Throughout history spiritualities

 course exploring traditional Catholic spiritualities, their main movements, personalities